storm-devs/storm-engine/CONTRIBUTING.md

 * Prefer to rebase over merge when pulling changes from master
 * Avoid mixing tasks in a single Pull Request
 * Give understandable names for commits
-* Be sure that all your change is clear to understand, add have comments for complicated code
+* Be sure that all your changes are clear to understand